Costs Budget: Advice on Preparing a Precedent H

 When is a costs budget required?

-We recommend to many of our clients that it is best to file a Precedent H with the Directions Questionnaire to avoid the risks of being awarded Court fees only and having to apply for relief from sanctions.
+We often advise our clients to file a Precedent H with the Directions Questionnaire in all cases.
+This proactive approach helps to minimise the risk of being limited to recovery of court fees only, or needing to apply for relief from sanctions at a later stage.

 Under Practice Direction 3D 4a of the Civil Procedure Rules: